 Join a Neighbourhood Support Group on the Neighbourhood Support website or call 0800 463 444.

-Te Hīkoi a Rūaumoko | Rūaumoko's Walk is a bi-lingual children’s book based on Kahungunu legends and dialect telling the story of what to do in an earthquake with a subsequent tsunami threat.
-Find Te Hīkoi a Rūaumoko | Rūaumoko's Walk on the Hawke's Bay Emergency Management website.
+Te Hīkoi a Rūaumoko | Rūaumoko's Walk is a bi-lingual children’s book based on Kahungunu legends and dialect.
+It tells the story of what to do in an earthquake and tsunami.
+Find Te Hīkoi a Rūaumoko on the Hawke's Bay Emergency Management website.

 Listen to these audio recordings in हिन्दी (Hindi) about how to get prepared for an emergency.

 Listen to these audio recordings in 日本語 (Japanese) about how to get prepared for an emergency.

 What's the Plan, Stan? is proudly supported by the Earthquake Commission.

 Use Thinking Maps for students to visualise their thinking.